HQUT/leafswap/README.md

 Create a Firebase project at Firebase Console.

-2. Get Firebase Configuration: n your Firebase project, navigate to the project settings, and find your Firebase configuration object, which should looks like this:
+2. Get Firebase Configuration:
+In your Firebase project, navigate to the project settings, and find your Firebase configuration object, which should looks like this:

 ```javascript
 const firebaseConfig = {